stroeradu1994/web-crawler/README.md

-A web crawler that is scheduled to scrape a website and store data regarding the price of products
+A web crawler that is scheduled to scrape a website and store data regarding the products